Trump pressures U.S. senators to back Republican healthcare bill

 Shares of some health insurers closed higher on Friday after McCain announced his opposition.
 Centene Corp ended up 1.6 percent, while Humana Inc gained 0.2 percent and Aetna Inc rose 0.1 percent, reversing earlier losses.

-(Additional reporting by Susan Cornwell; Editing by Marguerita Choy and Lisa Von Ahn)
+(Additional reporting by Susan Cornwell and Joel Schectman; Editing by Marguerita Choy and Lisa Von Ahn)